jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    In summary, you can think of CentreStack as a way to elevate and turn a Windows File Server in a local area network into a Cloud/Internet facing file server solution with remote and mobile access.
+    In summary, you can think of CentreStack as a way to elevate a Windows File Server in a local area network and turn it into a Cloud/Internet facing file server solution with remote and mobile access.

-CentreStack server is pure software built on top of the Microsoft Web Platform, which includes:
+The CentreStack server is a pure software built on top of the Microsoft Web Platform which includes:

     * Windows Server,
     * IIS (Internet Information Server),